abdulbadii/rename_batch_emulated_PCRE/README.md

 winexxx1

 DISCLAIMER:
-Very scarcely tested.
-It just provide "as is".
-Do on your own risk, back up the data first.
-Does not guarante anything that will lead to impairment and damage.
+It's been very scarcely tested and just provided "as is".
+Do on your own risk, you'd better back up the data first.
+Does not guarantee any success, no warranty for data loss and damage.